How Can I Find Out If Someone Has a Car Registered In My Name?

 Step 4) Pay the Registration Fee: The DMV charges a registration fee.
 Most DMVs accept all standard forms of payment.

 Step 5) Place the Registration Sticker on your License Plate: Your DMV will give you a sticker.
 Place the sticker on the rear license plate of your vehicle to complete vehicle registration.

 The specific registration process varies between states.
 Drivers in California and certain other states, for example, will need to complete a smog check.
 Check with your DMV before you arrive.

 It’s unusual for someone to register another vehicle in your name.
 However, it’s still possible.

-If someone has fraudulently used your identity to register a vehicle, then you need to fix the situation as soon as possible.
-Contact your DMV to verify your driver record.
+If someone has fraudulently used your identity to register a vehicle, you must fix the situation as soon as possible.
+Contact your DMV to verify your driving record.
 The DMV should be able to tell you if any other vehicles are registered in your name.